stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 * Virtual machine management: [VirtualBox](http://www.virtualbox.org/)
 * Docker container management: [Docker for Mac](http://www.docker.com/products/docker#/mac)
 * MySQL database management: [MySQL Workbench](http://wb.mysql.com/)

-The ready-to-use versions of VirtualBox are free for personal use, but not actually Open Source.
-If you want to pay for a virtual machine application with better performance, [VMWare Fusion](https://www.vmware.com/products/fusion/) is probably the best product available.

 # Online Resources #